-7.3.2 Performance Objectives, Review Criteria, Approach and Expectations each assessment.
+7.3.2 Performance Objectives, Review Criteria, Approach and Expectations

+The Assessment Program provides the necessary guidance for conducting the evaluations associated with Tasks 2 and 3.
+The expected deliverables are noted in Section 8.0.
+Appendices C and D contain the performance objectives, review criteria, approach, and expectations for each assessment.
 The criteria developed provide the basis for the team to conduct their work within the defined scope of the assessments.
 The criteria were based on the expertise of team members and of the peer review group of nationally recognized experts.
 The review criteria provide for interviews with personnel, reviews of procedures and programs, walkdowns of systems, and observations of facility conditions.
 The team members will be provided with suggested lines of inquiry for each performance objective.
 These lines of inquiry are not part of this plan.
 Team members are to use them as guidance when conducting the assessment process but the suggestions are not to be construed as limiting areas of inquiry.